 - evidence that you can support yourself during your trip, for example bank statements or payslips for the last 6 months

 - details of where you intend to stay and your travel plans - you should not pay for accommodation or travel until you get your visa

 - your tuberculosis (TB) test results if you’re from a country where you have to take the test and you’re coming to the UK for more than 6 months

 - contact details for at least one parent or guardian in your home country (if you’re under 18 years old)

 You also need to provide a certified translation of any documents that are not in English or Welsh.

-You need a page in your passport that’s blank on both sides for your visa.
+You need a blank page in your passport for your visa.

 Documents about your course